How Talent Acquisition Factors into Performance Management Improvements

-Like all business processes, performance management starts at the very beginning.
+Like all business processes, performance management improvements starts at the very beginning.
 When business leaders or SMB owners are attempting to improve performance management, it would make sense that talent acquisition plays a role.
 Namely, hiring the right people from the start and instilling the right PM mentality can go a long way in allowing the organization’s performance to essentially improve itself.

 To understand how talent acquisition impacts performance management and the improvement process among employees, it’s important to first understand what talent acquisition refers to and what recruitment looks like in the post-COVID world.
 Companies seeking improvements in performance and their performance management strategy need to look to the very first step: recruiting the right talent.